codingforpleasure/customized-workspace/Ubuntu/useful-resources/javascript_essentials.md

 ```

 ## Modules

+The object we define in a module are private by default so they are not accessiable from outside.

 * Step 1: Put every class in a seperate js file.
 * Step 2:  For making the class to be visiable outside we should export the class.